 These were: 2 Rifled, 3 smoothbore.

-Actually part of the 9th NY Infantry (Hawkins' Zouaves), Company K was Capt Whiting's Battery of Artillery.
+Actually part of the 9th NY Infantry (Hawkins' Zouaves), Company K was known as Captain Whiting's Battery of Artillery.

 The battery was one of only two units in the Maryland Campaign (the other was Grimes' Confederate battery) armed with Naval Howitzers.
 The 9th had 5 12-pounders, 2 rifled and 3 smooth-bored.
 These were also known as "boat howitzers" because they were usually used in small Navy vessels.
 They were fitted with special wrought iron carriages for field use.

 The battery was present with the 9th Corps, and acted in support to the infantry crossing at Snavely's Ford on the late morning of September 17th.